 The narrative of a shared democratic political tradition is an important motivation for this bond.
 India and Japan are also the primary beneficiaries of the Trump administration’s reframing of the Asia-Pacific as the Indo-Pacific, with India and Japan playing the foremost counterweights or alternatives to China’s BRI.
 Finally, over the years China has supported the development of Buddhist sites in allies like Nepal, Pakistan, and Sri Lanka—moves offensive to India.
-Meanwhile, Japan has poured money and monastics into Bodh Gaya, which India insists is the true center of the Buddhist world.
-The development of a “Buddhist tourism circuit,” a project supposed to connect Buddhist sites for foreign pilgrims and tourists, is heavily dependent on Japanese finance.
+Meanwhile, Japan has proposed to invest funds in and send monastics to Bodh Gaya, which India insists is the true center of the Buddhist world.
+The development of a “Buddhist tourism circuit,” a project supposed to connect Buddhist sites for foreign pilgrims and tourists, is welcoming of Japanese advisors and resources.
 This mutually reinforcing loop has proven to be of great value to Modi and Abe, and is unlikely to be casually disrupted.

 Since 2015, India’s Buddhist diplomacy has increasingly been defined in opposition to Chinese moves.
 A particularly dangerous flare-up occurred in the standoff at the Bhutanese area of Doklam from 16 June to 28 August of 2017.
 This had been preceded by the Dalai Lama’s presence at a government-approved “International Buddhist Conference” in March at Rajgir, which was steered by the Ministry of Culture.
 In the months leading up to June, the Dalai Lama gave teachings at several sensitive areas near the Sino-Indian border.